-This Sabudana Khajur Kheer or pudding is creamy, thick, mildly sweet and is gives your that nice boost of energy and rejuvenation.
+This Sabudana Khajur Kheer is creamy, thick, mildly sweet, and it gives you that nice boost of energy and rejuvenation.
 Also, this Sabudana Khajur Kheer recipe is oil-free and refined sugar-free which makes it pretty healthy.
 This is a popular sweet dish eaten during the Indian Navratri festive season in which one observes nine days of fast or vrat.

 - ½ cup sabudana or tapioca pearls